jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Build the temple.
 Honor the gods.
 I look forward to the festivals."
 Thales turns toward the hill.
 "But if anyone wishes to discuss what patterns we might observe, I'll be there."

-I trade with the Raven, an Illyrian named Teuta.
+I trade with the Raven, an Illyrian named Bato.
 A knife, shovels, and cloaks, for gold he's found.

 I shake his hand hard.
 "Rebuild.
 We are Greeks."